 - Flaxseed that is a rich source of Omega-3 fatty acid and Omega-6 fatty acid that are responsible for lustrous skin and bright coat.

-This US-made chicken pate recipe comes in two different weights to select from – three ounces, and twelve and a half ounces.
+This US-made Wellness Complete Health Pate Chicken Entreé recipe comes in two different weights to select from – three ounces, and twelve and a half ounces.

 Once, you have noticed the symptoms like weight loss despite the sharp rise in diet, muscle loss, or breathing issues, then refer to the vet ASAP.
 Hyperthyroidism is not only a common disease for cats between the age group of 10 years and 12 years but also a curable disease if your cat undergoes proper treatment.
 Seek your vet’s advice and do accordingly to bring your feline friend to pre-hyperthyroid life where your four-legged friend can thrive and lead a happy life.